Lumbini On Trial: The Untold Story

 doubtful whether the all-important top piece of this alleged ‘Mayadevi’ figure,

 with its raised arm holding a tree-branch, was originally associated with the

-torso either.
-When Hoey first saw the image in 1897 this critical feature was
+torso.
+When Hoey first saw the image in 1897 this critical feature was absent,

-absent, being later added to the torso by Mukherji from among the broken pieces
+being later added to it by Mukherji from among the broken pieces mentioned

-mentioned above.
-During a later visit to the site, Landon noted various
+above.
+During a later visit, Landon noted various examples of Mukherji's

 structure found by Mukherji, and are therefore of mediaeval Hindu provenance.